 Growth mindset in schools has become a popular topic in recent years.
 In department meetings at my school we’ve spent a lot of time discussing how we talk to our students about making progress in the math curriculum.
 Almost immediately, we all realized that many of the conversations we have with students are often laden with subtle messages about whether we think they will make progress in the curriculum, whether they are “smart” or not.
 We didn’t intend to send these messages, but we are so steeped in them that we can’t help ourselves.
 With this unfortunate realization, we established a course of action that would help us to change from the inside out.
 We all needed to change our thought patterns and core beliefs in order to meaningfully implement the growth mindset techniques and practices that will help make a difference in our students’ lives.

-I’m sharing some of what I’ve learned the last year as I worked to develop a growth mindset and then implement growth mindset strategies in the classroom.
+I’m sharing some of what I’ve learned as I worked to develop a growth mindset and then promote positive growth mindsets in my students.
+These strategies can greatly benefit educators as they navigate our current educational landscape!

 My friend and colleague Dr. Matthew Beyranevand recently offered an online growth mindset training titled Develop Growth Mindset in Mathematics.
 This free two-part masterclass is now available ON DEMAND so teachers, departments, principals, and administrators can learn how to promote a growth mindset in K–6 students!
 Designed to get students actively learning and developing a deep understanding of math, Dr. Matthew Beyranevand, math teacher, author, presenter, and district administrator, shares a variety of K–6 strategies and classroom routines that promote a positive growth mindset.
 Plus, when you enroll this on-demand video training you will get access to the masterclass growth mindset worksheets.